Cnturion/mla-c01-notes/README.md

 - Generally used for ML but can also do GenAI.
 - SageMaker is built to handle the entire machine learning workflow. ( deploy model, fetch, clean and prepare data, and train and evaluate a model).
+- By default, SageMaker training and deployed inference containers are internet-enabled.
+- To prevent the training and inference containers from having access to the internet, you must enable network isolation.

 <h4>SageMaker AI Domains </h4>